 “In my experience of cooking turkeys since I was 14, I learned this — the turkey always, ALWAYS, takes longer to cook than all the cookbooks say,” says Olga Massov, the founder of The Sassy Radish.
 “The best thing to do is buy one of those thermometers that can be inserted and monitored remotely so you don’t open the oven door and let heat escape, thereby losing precious cooking time and let the turkey get to 161 degrees.
 Then pull it out and let it sit for 30 minutes.
 Because it will continue to cook (and the temp will climb to the approved 165) while it sits… “

-One of the hardest thing for home cooks putting on a big meal is getting everything hot to the table at once.
-Most people hold things to keep them hot in the oven, but then that space becomes a premium if it’s still being employed, and can overcook food.
+One of the hardest things for home cooks putting on a big meal is getting everything to the table at the same time and while it’s all still warm.
+Most people hold things to keep them hot in the oven, but then that space becomes a premium if it’s still being employed and can overcook food.
 So, instead, think about those long steam tables at buffets and fill a few pans with water, heat it up, then place your serving bowl or pan in the hot water, cover it with a lid, foil or heat-resistant plastic wrap.
 Have more food than burners?
-I keep a couple of trivets near the stove and rotate the foods around as more food finishes as mealtime approaches.
+I keep a couple of inexpensive individual burners on hand for just such occasions.

 “Hot delicious food deserves warm plates,” says Morgan.
 “You can warm your plates in a clean dishwasher set on the ‘dry’ cycle.
 Some dishwashers even have a plate warming feature or run the plates under very hot water, dry them and then wrap them in a terry towel until needed.”